jpswade/jpswade.github.io/_posts/2007-03-15-supercalifragilisticexpialidocious.md

 **Fragilistic:**

-I still haven&#8217;t worked this one out entirly, but we were thinking its to do with multiplayer games or more feasably to do with killing, deriving from the word &#8220;Frag&#8221;
+I still haven't worked this one out entirly, but we were thinking its to do with multiplayer games or more feasably to do with killing, deriving from the word &#8220;Frag&#8221;

 &#8211; A fragmentation grenade.